VDrift/vdrift/README.md

 Installing VDrift
 =================

-For installing run `sudo scons install`.
-You can also use diverse flags in this step like `scons install prefix=/usr/local` for setting the prefix to install VDrift.
+To install VDrift, you need to run `sudo scons install` in the root directory of the sources.
+You can use some flags in this step, too.
+To set the prefix to the default location explicitely for example run:

-Run `scons -h` for seeing all the modificable flags.
+    sudo scons install prefix=/usr/local

 See also
 --------